US starts withdrawing supplies, but not troops, from Syria | New Country 923

 Trump’s decision to leave Syria, which he initially said would be rapid but later slowed down, shocked U.S. allies and angered the Kurds in Syria, who are vulnerable to attack by Turkey.
 It also prompted the resignation of Defense Secretary Jim Mattis and drew criticism in Congress.
 Sen. Jack Reed, a Rhode Island Democrat, called the decision a “betrayal of our Kurdish partners.”

 The U.S. military command in Baghdad, which is managing the counter-IS campaign in Iraq and Syria, said Friday that it “has begun the process of our deliberate withdrawal from Syria,” adding that, for security reasons, it would not reveal timetables, locations or troop movements.
-Other U.S. officials later made clear that the pullout did not yet include troops.
+In Washington, a Pentagon spokesman, Navy Cdr.
+Sean Robertson, said in a statement, “We will confirm that there has been no redeployment of military personnel from Syria to date.”

-The withdrawal plan, whose details are classified, includes bringing additional troops into Syria temporarily to facilitate the pullout.
+The withdrawal plan, whose details are classified, includes bringing hundreds of additional troops into Syria temporarily to facilitate the pullout.
 These include troops to provide extra security for those who are preparing to leave.
+The full withdrawal is expected to take several months.

+The USS Kearsarge amphibious assault ship is now in the region and could provide troops and equipment to support the withdrawal.

 U.S. troops are still working with a partner known as the Syrian Democratic Forces to stamp out the last IS holdouts in the Middle Euphrates River Valley near the Iraqi border.
 Trump has asserted that the IS group in Syria is defeated, but others have said a continued U.S. military presence is necessary to prevent a resurgence of the group.
 Two weeks before Trump announced he was ordering a pullout, Gen. Joseph Dunford, chairman of the Joint Chiefs of Staff, said the U.S. still had a long way to go in training local Syrian forces to stabilize areas ridden of the IS group.
 He said it would take 35,000 to 40,000 local forces in northeastern Syria to maintain security, but only about 20 percent had been trained.